Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

-In contrast, nodes running \glossy must keep their radio on for at least 2,304~ms during a flood.
-Fig.~\ref{fig:overview_glossy} shows that nodes in \glossy receive or transmit a packet 6 times.
-Assuming that also \glossy sends packets with a 1-byte payload -- and, thus, that a \glossy packet is as long as a \packlet -- each node actively transmits or receives for 1.344~ms. \glossy must however also continuously switch between receive and transmit mode, as illustrated in Fig.~\ref{fig:overview_glossy}.
-This \textit{RX/TX turnaround} of the radio takes 192~$\mu$s~\cite{IEEE802.15.4} and nodes must turn the radio from receive to transmit mode 5 times, which adds almost 1 ms (960~$\mu$s) of additional radio on time.
-The radio-on time of \glossy is thus almost twice as long as that of \name (2,304~ms vs 1,344~ms) -- even though we did not account for the time spent in idle listening by nodes running \glossy nor for \glossy's software delay, which should be added to the RX/TX turnaround time.
+In contrast, nodes running \glossy in the same scenario must keep their radio on for at least $2N_{tx}$ transmissions.
+This is because, as shown in Fig.~\ref{fig:overview_glossy}, a node in \glossy both receives and transmits a packet $N_{tx}$ times.
+Assuming that also \glossy sends packets with a 1-byte payload -- and that a \glossy packet is as long as a \packlet\xspace -- each node actively transmits or receives for $2N_{tx} T_{packlet}$, i.e., 1.344~ms when $N_{tx} = 3$. \glossy must, however, also continuously switch between receive and transmit mode, as illustrated in Fig.~\ref{fig:overview_glossy}.
+This RX/TX turnaround of the radio takes 192~$\mu$s~\cite{IEEE802.15.4} and nodes must turn the radio from receive to transmit mode $N_{tx}-1$ times, which adds almost 1~ms (i.e., 960~$\mu$s) of additional radio on time.
+The radio-on time of \glossy is thus almost twice as long as that of \name (2,304~ms vs. 1,344~ms) -- even though we did not account for the time spent in idle listening by nodes running \glossy nor for \glossy's software delay, which should be added to the RX/TX turnaround time.
 We also did not consider -- neither in the calculation above nor in Fig.~\ref{fig:overview} -- the guard times that are present in both \name and \glossy.
-A guard interval is usually short~\footnote{The reference implementation of \glossy we use in the evaluation has a guard time of roughly 130~$\mu$s (measured experimentally).
+A guard interval is usually short\footnote{The reference implementation of \glossy we use in the evaluation has a guard time of roughly 130~$\mu$s (measured experimentally).
 In~\cite{Istomin2016+Crystal}, Istomin et al. showed that a guard time of 150$~\mu$s is sufficient to compensate for clock drifts that accumulate over 5~minutes.} and appears only once at the beginning of the idle listening phase.
-It thus has only little influence on the computation presented above.
+It, thus, has only little influence on the computation presented above.

-This back-of-the-envelope calculation shows that the superior performance of \name with respect to \glossy -- discussed in detail in Sec.~\ref{sec:eval_compare_glossy} -- is mainly due to the fact that \name eliminates the gaps between consecutive transmissions.
+This back-of-the-envelope calculation shows that the superior performance of \name with respect to \glossy\xspace -- discussed in detail in Sec.~\ref{sec:eval_compare_glossy} -- is mainly due to the fact that \name eliminates the gaps between consecutive transmissions.
 This advantage persists even if \name is used with lazy sampling, as in this case the time spent in idle listening is roughly the same as for Glossy.